395t/review-assignments/_summaries/saxe2013exact_1.md

   Then the authors generalize to a multi-layer linear network case assuming all weights are orthogonal.
 The differential equation can be therefore written as $$\tau \frac{d}{d t} u=N_{l} u^{2}(s-u)$$, which imples that the learning speed converges to constant when the number of layers goes to infinity.

 * How well does the paper perform?

-  The author proposed a pretraining scheme accordingly by first auto-encoding the input data and switching to the actual training.
+  The author proposed an initialization scheme accordingly by filling weights as random orthogonal matrices.
-  On the MNIST dataset, the loss function demonstrates a step-function-like drop while the randomly-initialized one demonstrates a sigmoid-like drop.
+  On the MNIST dataset, the loss function demonstrates a step-function-like drop while the randomly Gaussian initial weights demonstrates a sigmoid-like drop.

 * What interesting variants are explored?

-  The author moves toward nonlinear deep networks and claims that the properly-initialized networks have the norm-preserving property and therefore plays nicely with nonlinear functions without deminishing or saturating.
+  The author moves toward nonlinear deep networks and claims that the properly-initialized networks have the norm-preserving property.
+  Compared with random gaussianly initialized weights which have uneven concentrations on singular values, orthogonally initialized weights have the additional rank-preserving effect and therefore had better feature extraction capabilities.
+  Combining the norm-preserving and the rank-preserving properties, the proposed orthogonal initialization plays nicely with nonlinear functions without deminishing or saturating.
 They perform experiments to validate the claim as well.

 ## TL;DR
 * Solving linear networks analytically as diffeqs demonstrates properties (symmetries, invariants) which have implications on the learning dynamics of them.
 * With such invariants, there is a manifold where the learning trajectory is optimal
-* Initializing the weights on the manifold gives rise to fast and converging learning dynamics, which is validated by experiments
+* Initializing the weights on the manifold of orthogonal weights gives rise to fast and converging learning dynamics, which is validated by experiments